24i/vigour_concurrent-task/README.md

     })
     .on('task-done', key => {
-      // one of tasks completed all steps with no error })
+      // one of tasks completed all steps with no error

+      // log the task with results
+      console.log(runner.tasks[key].serialize())
+      // logs something like: { seconds: 0.3, success: true, step1: 'some result 1'}
+    })
     .on('complete', () => {
       // all the tasks completed all steps